Payment deadlines for each term's early registration are:

 After the Summer term Early Registration payment deadline date, payment must be made on the same day as course registration to ensure course enrollment status.
 An outstanding balance on a student account will result in registration and transcript holds on the account, and the registration status for courses with unpaid balances may also be changed.

 Continuing Education (CE) courses require payment at the time of registration.

-- For CE courses, courses must be dropped two days prior to the course start date to receive full cancellation of course charges.
+- For CE courses, courses must be dropped prior to the course start time of the 1st scheduled class session to receive full cancellation of course charges.